 Together with this development, there’s a big question in the market: should you choose PWA or Native App for your website?
-Some say that PWA is the future of mobile web and this platform is replacing Native Apps day by day.
-Is that true?
+Some say that PWA is the future of the mobile web and this platform is replacing Native Apps day by day.
+Which one is true?

 PWA (Progressive Web App)